athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Rage of Elements/Whipping Willow.md

     desc: "`pf2:1` Whip +11 (finesse, reach 15 feet, trip)\n__Damage__  2d8 + 5 bludgeoning plus strangling-vines"

   - name: "[[Bestiary Ability Glossary/Constrict|Constrict]]"
-    desc: "`pf2:1`  2d4 + 5 bludgeoning, DC 21 Fortitude check\n\n* * *\n"
+    desc: "`pf2:1`  2d4+5 bludgeoning, DC 21 Fortitude check\n\n* * *\n"

   - name: "Strangling Vines"
     desc: "  When a whipping willow hits a creature with their whip Strike, they can choose to [[Bestiary Ability Glossary/Grab|Grab]] and begin strangling the creature.
-The target is suffocating and can’t speak as long as it’s strangled."
+The target is suffocating and can't speak as long as it's strangled."

   - name: "Unseating Sweep"
-    desc: "`pf2:2`  The whipping willow attempts to [[Actions/Trip|Trip]] all creatures within a 15-foot cone, making a single Athletics check check against all targets' Reflex DCs."
+    desc: "`pf2:2`  The whipping willow attempts to [[Actions/Trip|Trip]] all creatures within a @Template[cone|distance:15], making a single Athletics check check against all targets' Reflex DCs."

 ```